jacobcantwell/amazon-lightsail-minecraft/README.md

 ### Windows Only - Install and Start Minecraft: Bedrock Edition Server

+You can download the official Minecraft: Bedrock Edition server for Windows from the Minecraft website: [Download Bedrock Server Software for Minecraft](https://www.minecraft.net/en-us/download/server/bedrock).

 Download the .zip file and save into a new folder. e.g. "C:\Program Files\minecraft" Unzip the container file into an empty folder.
 Start the server by executing the bedrock_server.exe file.
 Follow the bundled how to guide in `bedrock_server_how_to.html` to configure the server.

 ### Ubuntu Only - Install and Start Minecraft: Bedrock Edition Server

 Update the script below using the latest version of the Minecraft: Bedrock Edition Server for Ubuntu.
+You can copy the link to the official Minecraft: Bedrock Edition server for Ubuntu from the Minecraft website: [Download Bedrock Server Software for Minecraft](https://www.minecraft.net/en-us/download/server/bedrock).

 Connect to the Ubuntu instance using SSH and run these commands: